 If Users connected to Salesforce cannot accept bookings, there could be a number of different causes for this.
-To identify the root cause, you need to determine whether the issue is affecting all Users connected to Salesforce or if it affects individual Users only.
+To identify the root cause, you need to determine whether the issue affects all Users connected to Salesforce, or if it affects individual Users only.

 Checking the Salesforce API User

 The Salesforce API User connection in your OnceHub account

 If we have detected a problem with the API User connection, the API User will be disconnected from your OnceHub account.
 In this case, you must reconnect the Salesforce API User.

 The API User credentials are no longer valid.
 The Salesforce password may have been reset and the security token may have changed.
 OnceHub uses these credentials to validate the API User connection, so they must be up to date.